threefoldtech/tfchain/docs/misc/adding_validators.md

 ## 6. Finalize and Start Validating

-Once your session keys are set and the council approves your validator, your node will start participating in block production after 2 eras.
+Once your session keys are set and the council approves your validator, your node will start participating in block production after 2 sessions.

 ### Ensure Node Health